rapid7/insightconnect-workflows/workflows/Block_Host_with_Fortinet_Firewall_from_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **each Microsoft Teams step will need the team name and channel name updated to suit your Teams environment!** Edit the input with the preset text of `change_me` in each Teams step in the workflow.
+Once the workflow has been imported, **the first Microsoft Teams step will need the team name and channel name updated to suit your Microsoft Teams environment!** Edit the input with the preset text of `change_me` in the first Microsoft Teams step in the workflow.

-After configuring the Teams steps, activate the workflow in order to trigger it.
+After configuring the Microsoft Teams steps, activate the workflow in order to trigger it.

 An optional whitelist can be added to the FortiGate `Add Host to be Blocked` action.
 To use this list add IP addresses or domains in the following format `["198.51.100.100", "example.com", "198.51.100.1"]`